Palette-Labs-Inc/registry/rfcs/00005-schema-definition-language.md

 ### `datetime`
 Full-precision date and time, with timezone information.

-This format is intended for use with computer-generated timestamps in the modern computing era (eg, after the UNIX epoch).
-If you need to represent historical or ancient events, ambiguity, or far-future times, a different format is probably more appropriate.
-Datetimes before the Current Era (year zero) as specifically disallowed.
+This format is specifically intended for use with computer-generated timestamps after the UNIX epoch.
+Datetimes before year zero or in distant future times are disallowed and you should opt for a different format.

-Datetime format standards are notoriously flexible and overlapping.
-Datetime strings should meet the [intersecting](https://ijmacd.github.io/rfc3339-iso8601/) requirements of the [RFC 3339](https://www.rfc-editor.org/rfc/rfc3339), [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601), and [WHATWG HTML](https://html.spec.whatwg.org/#dates-and-times) datetime standards.
+Datetime format standards vary widely and often overlap.
+Datetime strings are expected to conform to the intersecting requirements of [RFC 3339](https://www.rfc-editor.org/rfc/rfc3339), [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601), and [WHATWG HTML](https://html.spec.whatwg.org/#dates-and-times) datetime standards.

 The character separating "date" and "time" parts must be an upper-case `T`.

-Timezone specification is required.
-It is _strongly_ preferred to use the UTC timezone, and to represent the timezone with a simple capital `Z` suffix (lower-case is not allowed).
-While hour/minute suffix syntax (like `+01:00` or `-10:30`) is supported, "negative zero" (`-00:00`) is specifically disallowed (by ISO 8601).
+Timezone specification is mandatory.
+It is highly recommended to use the UTC timezone and represent it with a capital `Z` suffix.
+The use of lowercase `z` is not allowed.
+While the hour/minute suffix syntax (e.g., `+01:00` or `-10:30`) is supported, "negative zero" (`-00:00`) is disallowed according to [ISO 8601](https://www.w3.org/TR/NOTE-datetime).

-Whole seconds precision is required, and arbitrary fractional precision digits are allowed.
-Best practice is to use at least millisecond precision, and to pad with zeros to the generated precision (eg, trailing `:12.340Z` instead of `:12.34Z`).
-Not all datetime formatting libraries support trailing zero formatting.
-Both millisecond and microsecond precision have reasonable cross-language support; nanosecond precision does not.
+Whole seconds precision is mandatory, with the allowance for arbitrary fractional precision digits.
+It's recommended to adhere to at least millisecond precision and fill with zeros to match the generated precision.
+For instance, use trailing `:12.340Z` instead of `:12.34Z`.

-Implementations should be aware when round-tripping records containing datetimes of two ambiguities: loss-of-precision, and ambiguity with trailing fractional second zeros.
-If de-serializing Lexicon records in to native types, and then re-serializing, the string representation may not be the same, which could result in broken hash references, sanity check failures, or repository update churn.
-A safer thing to do is to deserialize the datetime as a simple string, which ensures round-trip re-serialization.

-Implementations "should" validate that the semantics of the datetime are valid.
-For example, a month or day `00` is invalid.
+Implementations "should" ensure that the semantics of the datetime are valid.
+For instance, dates with a month or day set to 00 should be considered invalid.

 Valid examples: